chrisdavies/atomic-css/readme.md

 See [lib/atomic-css](lib/atomic-css) for the Tailwind-like part of the project.
 The rest of the project is just a really dumb demo application.

+## Why the heck did I build this?

+Good question.
+I wrote a [little blog post](https://christophilus.com/blog/bun-diy-tailwind-like-css-processing) about that.